ThEMueA/ThEMueA/README.md

 #### For me.

-- 🌱 I’m currently working on system automation.
+- 🌱 I’m currently working on Kotlin-Mvvm.
 - 👷 I’m looking for a job.
 - 💬 Ask me about it.
 - ⚡ Fun fact: